huuphuoc1396/huuphuoc1396/README.md

-An energetic and innovative Android Developer with 7 years of experience developing and building cutting-edge Android applications.
-I have experience working and building projects using Modern Android Development skills to make quality apps for users and clients and successfully deliver apps to the Google Play Store.
-Also, continuously improving to maximize development effectively to produce awesome apps.
+I am a dynamic and creative Android Developer with 6+ years of experience in developing and building state-of-the-art Android applications.
+I possess expertise in working with Modern Android Development skills, which enables me to produce high-quality apps for both users and clients.
+I have a proven track record of delivering successful apps on the Google Play Store.
+Moreover, I am always striving to enhance my development skills to deliver exceptional apps effectively.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=huuphuoc1396)](https://github.com/anuraghazra/github-readme-stats)